 1. Strengths of Nivea

-Strengths indicate what a company excels at and what sets it apart from the competition and how it is unique in the market.
+Strengths indicate what a company excels at what sets it apart from the competition and how it is unique in the market.
 Let’s see some of the strengths of Nivea.

 - Nivea Creme’s Formula – Nivea’s cold cream is very popular in the market because customers love its unique formulation, creamy texture, and pleasing fragrance.
 No other brand has achieved this much brand-recall stage of being a cold cream like Nivea.